Peak Age of Information in Priority Queueing Systems

 which contradicts to the assumption that $(\rho_{1},\rho_{2},...,\rho_{k})$ is the optimal priority order.
-Therefore we prove the theorem. \end{proof} From Theorem \ref{thm:Low-priority} we see that for M/G/1 type queues with FCFS discipline, is it always better to give higher queue priorities (if we have the option) to queues with smaller traffic intensities.
+Therefore we prove the theorem. \end{IEEEproof} From Theorem \ref{thm:Low-priority} we see that for M/G/1 type queues with FCFS discipline, it is always better to give high priorities to queues with small traffic intensities when the objective is to minimize the average PAoI across all queues.
 In fact, this observation is also true for M/G/1/1+$\sum1^{*}$ queues that we discussed in Section \ref{sec:Buffer-Size-One}.
 The intuitive reason for this is if we do the opposite, i.e., allowing high traffic queues to have high priority, the server would be busy serving high traffic intensity queues and barely have chance to serve low priority queues.
 Packets from low priority queues therefore would suffer a large waiting time.
 We will show this numerically in Section \ref{sec:Numerical-Study}.